Pigs in a Poncho

 - Sour cream and salsa, optional

 - In a deep skillet or electric skillet, heat 1 in. of oil to 375°.
-Fry wraps in batches, seam side down, 2-3 minutes on each side or until golden brown.
+Fry wraps in batches, seam side down, until golden brown, 2-3 minutes on each side.
 Drain on paper towels.
 Discard toothpicks before serving.
 Serve with sour cream and salsa if desired.
-Yield: 8 servings.